If you would like help learning to read and write English call us at 508-862-1305 or 508-771-0211

 Our English for Speakers of Other Languages (ESL) Program is steadily growing.
 Many of the students are highly educated, trained professionals from foreign countries who simply lack proficiency in English.
 Others are people who are illiterate in their primary language.
 Both groups share the same objective – to speak, read and write in English.

 We also support adults who have missed key areas of their education.
-For example, parents who would like to read with their young children, professionals who are working for low pay and would like to apply for better jobs, those hoping to obtain their GED (General Education Degree), a concerned mother who would like to be able to read school notices, and many others who simply need extra help.
+For example, parents who would like to read with their young children, professionals who are working for low pay and would like to apply for better jobs, those hoping to obtain their high school equivalency degree, a concerned mother who would like to be able to read school notices, and many others who simply need extra help.

 Enduring Friendship for Tutor and Student